Paliath Achan: Significance in Kerala history

 The Zamorin invaded Cochin in 1757.
 Due to the diplomatic efforts of the Paliath Achan, the Kingdom of Cochin was saved.
 During Hyder Ali's conquest of the south of India in 1776, the Paliath Achan was able to effect a treaty between Hyder Ali and the Cochin Raja.

-In 1806, Paliath Achan, became the virtual ruler of the Kingdom of Cochin since the Maharaja of Cochin was a spiritual and religious scholar and totally disinterested in ruling the State.
-In 1808, the British East India Company were trying to persuade the Raja of Kochi's men to defect their side.
+In 1808, the British East India Company was trying to persuade the Raja of Kochi's men to defect their side.
 They had succeeded in getting the support of Nadavarambu Kunhikrishna Menon.
 Paliath Govindan Achan was provoked by this.
 He took with him 600 Nair soldiers and attacked the headquarters of Colonel Macaulay, the local British Resident, who was forced to flee.
 Following the attack, Paliath Achan and his men broke open the local jails and set free any prisoners found inside.
 The Paliath Achan later joined the Travancore alliance of Velu Thampi Dalawa.
 During 1809 and 1810, Paliath Achan, allied with Velu Thampi Dalawa, fought the British on Travancore soil.
 Achan engaged the British East India Company troops in battle, and was defeated.
+After this defeat, Achan surrendered to the British East India Company and defected to their side in the conflict.
 After the rebellion, the British authorities deported him to Madras, where he was imprisoned at Fort St. George for 12 years.
 He was then taken to Bombay and remained a prisoner there for 13 years, finally passing away at Benares 1832.
 Paliath Govindan Achan was the last Paliath Achan to occupy the position of Prime Minister in the Kingdom of Cochin.

 Another notable Paliath Achan includes Komi Achan I. Komi Achan I resisted the attempts by the Portuguese to impose their power on the Cochin Family.
 He allied himself with the Dutch, travelling to Colombo to sign a treaty with them.
 He also supported the Dutch against the Portuguese.
 In recognition of his efforts, the Dutch built him a palace (the Kovilakam) at Chendamangalam.

-Between 1730 and 1740 the status of the Cochin kingdom dwindled due consolidation of power in Travancore under Marthanda Varma combined with the waning influence of the Dutch and a large-scale invasion by the Zamorin from the north.
+Between 1730 and 1740 the status of the Cochin kingdom dwindled due to the consolidation of power in Travancore under Marthanda Varma combined with the waning influence of the Dutch and a large-scale invasion by the Zamorin from the north.
 Paliath Komi Achan was able to effect a treaty between the Cochin and Travancore Kingdoms.
 This treaty facilitated the defeat of the Zamorin.

 The Chendamangalam Jews sing "The Song of Paliathachan" in which they mention the mention "Nayar Noblemen" who bestowed upon the Jews "gifts and books to all those who come, and titles to foreigners".

 In the Vishnuvilasam Hamsappattu, a Malayalam poem about the life of Vishnu (as spoken by a swan), the poet (Kunjan Nambiar) makes a reference to a Paliath Achan named Kuberan: